 After performing a lumpectomy, her oncologist recommended proton therapy at the MD Anderson Proton Therapy Center.
 With this treatment, Clare was able to prevent unnecessary radiation to her heart, lungs and surrounding organs, resulting in fewer side effects.

 Clinical trials for breast cancer treatment

 Her radiologist, Dr. Smith, asked Clare to participate in a trial for working patients.
 This meant coming to the center for one treatment, and then returning for a second in the afternoon.
 Receiving treatment twice a day, Monday through Friday, for one week, Clare was able to complete her proton therapy treatment rather quickly, “I was able to go back to work after each treatment,” Clare said.

 During her treatment, the Proton Therapy Center staff made Clare’s experience more than pleasant.
 She appreciated the emotional support and kindness from her medical team.
 “They knew me when I walked in.
 They were so nice and wonderful,” Clare said.

-Today, you can find the native Houstonian at home cooking chateaubriand and other tasty dishes.
+Today, you can find the native Houstonian enjoying cooking many tasty dishes for her friends and family.

 “I was able to go back to work after each treatment."

 Breast Cancer Survivor

 Due to our response to COVID-19, all blood donations at MD Anderson